manuellafond/SeDucR/README.md

 # ybrec

-A tentative implementation of Yao-Ban's algorithm for reconciliation with segmental duplications.
+An exact algorithm to compute most parsimonious reconciliations with segmental duplications and losses.
+The implementation is from the paper :

+Yao-Ban Chan and Manuel Lafond, "A fast and exact algorithm for gene-species reconciliation with segmental duplications and losses]{A fast and exact algorithm for gene-species reconciliation with segmental duplications and losses".

 ## To compile:
 ```